surifirstpin/AcuBI_Technical_Documents/Version.6/View_Reports_TD.md

 ## Data Limit

-You can limit the report data to certain limit by selecting range for
+You can limit the report data to certain limit by selecting range for data display as shown in below image;

 ## Download